Thomas Hayton Mawson: Working life

 To make a living, he worked first in the building trade in Lancaster, then at a London nursery where he gained experience in landscape gardening.
 In the 1880s he moved back north, where he and two brothers started the Lakeland Nursery in Windermere.
 The firm became sufficiently successful for him to be able to turn his attention to garden design.

 Mawson's first commission was a local property, Graythwaite Hall, and his work there showed his hallmark blend of architecture and planting.
 He went on to design other gardens in Cumbria such as Langdale Chase, Holehird, Brockhole, and Holker Hall around the turn of the century.

 In 1891 Mawson was commissioned to design and construct Belle Vue Park in Newport, Monmouthshire, Mawson's first win in an open competition.
 His design was, in fact, designed for the neighbouring field, the site of the then Newport and Monmouthshire Hospital after Mawson misunderstood directions on his first visit.
 The mistake was not realised until the first site visit, after the contract had been awarded.

 Between 1894 and 1909 Mawson was commissioned to design and construct Dyffryn Gardens, the home of John Cory, in the Vale of Glamorgan.
 Mawson was the landscape designer for Glyn Cory Garden Village, funded by Cory and close to Dyffryn, in nearby Peterston-super-Ely.
 It was the first garden suburb in Wales.
+Other work in Wales included Maes Manor, near Blackwood, Caerphilly, for a local colliery owner, where Mawson extended the house and laid out an important garden.

 In 1896, Mawson created the garden at Mount Stuart House on the Isle of Bute.
 The garden was said to have been inspired by the garden at Calvary and the Via Dolorosa in the Old City of Jerusalem.